rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - The mfasetting subcommand takes no arguments.
 - Returns GetMfaSettingReply.
+### microsoftsites
+List of sites in the Microsoft 365 organization.

+- There are 8 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
+    - sortOrder - SortOrder: Sort order of result.
+    - filter - list of Filters: The hierarchy object filter.
+    - o365OrgId - System.String: The fid for the O365 organization.
+    - excludeChildSites - System.Boolean: When excludeChildSites is set to true, nested child sites are excluded from the results.
+If not specified, nested child sites are included.
+    - protectionType - ProtectionType: Protection type for Microsoft 365 protection.
+- Returns MicrosoftSiteConnection.
 ### minimumcdmversionforfeatureset
 Get minimum cluster version to support feature set.